graphile/crystal/docs/library.md

   - `watchPg`: When true, PostGraphQL will watch your database schemas and re-create the GraphQL API whenever your schema changes, notifying you as it does.
 This feature requires an event trigger to be added to the database by a superuser.
 When enabled PostGraphQL will try to add this trigger, if you did not connect as a superuser you will get a warning and the trigger won’t be added.
   - `disableQueryLog`: Turns off GraphQL query logging.
 By default PostGraphQL will log every GraphQL query it processes along with some other information.
 Set this to `true` to disable that feature.
   - `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.
-  - `exportPathJSON`: Enables saving the detected schema, in JSON format, to the given location.
+  - `exportJsonSchemaPath`: Enables saving the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
-  - `exportPathSchema`: Enables saving the detected schema, in GraphQL schema format, to the given location.
+  - `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.

 [connect]: https://www.npmjs.com/connect
 [express]: https://www.npmjs.com/express